-The Bonds were offered for sale pursuant to several electronic competitive bidding processes on February 28, 2024, and were awarded to JP Morgan Securities LLC (the "Underwriter").
-The Underwriter supplied the information as to the initial offering prices of the Bonds as set forth on the inside cover of this Official Statement.
-The Bonds are being purchased at an aggregate purchase price of \$476,501,947.23, reflecting a discount of \$475,710.42 (0.114679% of the aggregate principal amount of the Bonds) from the initial public offering prices of the Bonds.
-The Underwriter may offer to sell the Bonds to certain dealers and others at prices lower than the initial offering prices, and the Underwriter may change the public offering prices from time to time.
+The 2024A Bonds maturing on each February 1 from February 1, 2035 to February 1, 2044, inclusive (the "2024A Bidding Group 2 Bonds") were awarded to Truist Securities, Inc. (the "2024A Bidding Group 2 Underwriter").
+The 2024A Bidding Group 2 Underwriter has supplied the information as to the initial yields on the 2024A Bidding Group 2 Bonds as set forth on the inside cover of this Official Statement.
+The 2024A Bidding Group 2 Bonds are being purchased from the Authority by the 2024A Bidding Group 2 Underwriter at an aggregate discount of \$835,800.20 from the initial public offering prices derived from the yields set forth on the inside cover page of this Official Statement.
+The 2024A Bidding Group 2 Bonds to certain dealers and others at prices lower than the initial offering prices and the public offering prices may be changed from time to time by the 2024A Bidding Group 2 Underwriter.